mozilla/testdaybot/README.md

 # Test Day Bot

-This is an IRC bot that supports Mozilla Test Days.
+This is an IRC bot that supports Mozilla QA Test Days.

 To run this, you will need to have node.js installed.